 The Freedom of Information Act was passed on 30 November 2000.
-It creates a general right of access to all types of recorded information held by most UK public authorities, including the Met.
+It creates a general right of access to all types of recorded information held by most UK public authorities, including us.
 It also sets out exemptions and places a number of obligations on those public authorities.
 Find out more below about the Freedom of Information Act, Environmental Information Regulations, our obligations and your rights.

 Your rights to information under the Freedom of Information Act came into force on 1 January 2005.
 Subject to certain exemptions, we are required to: